Town: Poland

 Zamość in Poland is an example of a utopian ideal town.
 It was declared a UNESCO World Heritage Site in 1992.

 In the Polish language, there is no linguistic distinction between a city and a town, both translated miasto.
 The word for both is miasto, as a form of settlement distinct from types of rural settlements: village (wieś), przysiółek, osada, or kolonia, see Classification of localities and their parts in Poland.
 Cities are the biggest municipalities, distinguished through being managed by a city mayor (prezydent miasta, literally translated city president) instead of a town mayor (burmistrz) as the head of the city executive, thus being informally called miasto prezydenckie, with such privilege automatically awarded to municipalities either inhabited by more than 100,000 residents (currently 37) or those enjoying the status of a city with powiat rights (currently 66).
 As of 2022, all of the former group fit into the latter, though it was not always the case in the past.
 There is, however, a number of exemptions due to historic or political reasons, when a municipality meets neither of these two conditions but nevertheless has the city status, including the only 3 capitals of the former voivodeships of Poland (1975–1998) not meeting the abovementioned criteria, as well as further 38 municipalities which do not fit into any of the mentioned categories but have nevertheless been allowed to keep the earlier awarded status due to unspecified historical reasons.
 Towns may sometimes be called miasteczko, a diminutive colloquially used for localities with a few thousand residents.
 Such localities have a town mayor (burmistrz) as the head of the town executive.

 Town/city rights are conferred by government legislation; new towns/cities are designated by the government in an annual regulation effective from the first day of the year.
 Some settlements tend to remain villages even though they have a larger population than many smaller towns, primarily in order not to lose eligibility for the European Agricultural Fund for Rural Development.
 As of 30 April 2022, there are altogether 2477 municipalities (gmina) in Poland, including 1513 rural gminas, while the remaining 968 ones contain cities and towns.
 Among them, 666 towns are part of an urban-rural gmina while 302 cities and towns are standalone as an urban gmina.
 The latter group includes 107 cities (governed by a prezydent miasta), including 66 cities with powiat rights.
 37 cities among the latter group are over 100,000, including 18 cities serving as a seat for voivode or voivodeship sejmik, informally called voivodeship cities.

 Portugal

 Like other Latin cultures, in Portugal a town (vila) is a populated place larger than a village (aldeia and smaller than a city (cidade).
-Similarly, although these places are not defined under the Portuguese Constitution and have no political and administrative functions (with associated organs), they are defined by law, and a town must have:
+Defined by law, a town must have: